cif/handlebar-rider/README.md

 The directory structure you use will namespace the templates with ['directory/template'] as with JST et all

+UPDATE 2.25.2013 - @piercemoore has contributed some AMAZING updates to this project available on the command line.

 UPDATE 9.20.2012 - I have merged this library with Flint (http://github.com/cif/flint) however, changes contributed by others are welcome and always merged.

 ## Install: